 Festivals urged to test safety of illegal drugs

 Every music festival and nightclub should offer drug safety testing to minimise the risk to the health of those using illegal drugs, public health experts will recommend today.
+Although drug testing has become more common, such as via Health Street in Mesa, AZ and many other locations, the testing of drugs themselves in terms of safety isn’t as common as it should be.
+During festivals and similar events, drug use is expected, so the testing of these should be welcomed with open arms.

 The Royal Society of Public Health (RSPH) said that testing would allow drug users to establish the content and strength of substances, particularly those about which they had concerns.